ericmelz/cursor-testing/test2/README.md

 1. Select your current mood from the dropdown menu
 2. Click "Get Recipe" to receive a recipe recommendation
 3. View the recipe details including ingredients and instructions
 4. If you don't like the recipe, click "Get Another Recipe" to get a different recommendation

+## Why MoodBites?

+MoodBites understands that food and emotions are deeply connected.
+Whether you need comfort food for a bad day or a celebratory dish for a good one, we've got you covered with perfectly matched recipes for every mood.